augustogoncalves/model.derivative-csharp.webapi-viewer.sample/README.md

  The Visual Studio solution includes 3 projects:

-**1. Forge**: Class Library (.DLL) that wraps some of OAuth, OSS and Model Derivative endpoints in a meanifull way.
+**1. ASPNET.Webapi**: WebAPI backend that expose specific endpoints to the fron-end (pude HTML + JavaScript) via Controllers.

-**2. ASPNET.Webapi**: WebAPI backend that expose specific endpoints to the fron-end (pude HTML + JavaScript) via Controllers.
+**2. Autodesk.Forge**: Class Library (.DLL) that wraps some of OAuth, OSS and Model Derivative endpoints in a meanifull way.

-**3. Test**: Some testing methods.
+**3. Autodesk.Forge.Test**: Some testing methods.

 # Setup

 For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
+Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create) that uses Data Management and Model Derivative APIs.
 For this new app, use **http://localhost:3000/api/forge/callback/oauth** as Callback URL, although is not used on 2-legged flow.
 Finally take note of the **Client ID** and **Client Secret**.

 ## Run Locally